eehjunggnujhee/FlowInVF_LightningRuntime/README.md

-# Host Flow in a Visualforce page with Aura Component dependency
+# Host Flow in a Visualforce page with Aura Component Dependency

 ## To Change
 1. Have your screen flow ready and activated (Your flow should not have required input parameters to start the interview; this template is not built to supoprt it. ex.
 I need to start the flow interview with a list of selected records from the page)